-As a team, we understand scheduling conflicts.
+As a team, we understand scheduling conflicts and do allow members to occasionally miss meetings; but they are expected to make a full commitment to the team.
 When scheduling conflicts occur, we expect the student to inform the team, particularly the Head and/or Assistant Coaches, as soon as possible.
 Howdy Bots has room for different levels of student commitment.
 However, it is important for each team member to understand upfront that regular attendance often directly translates into more responsibility and voice in decision-making.
 While Howdy Bots can sometimes work with a student to coordinate the Howdy Bots schedule with their own personal schedule, forward progress for the team as a whole cannot wait for an individual team member.
 Decisions and completion of tasks may occur during a team member's absence, and such a decision is at the discretion of the team members, mentors and coaches present at the time.

-Partly due to the intense time commitment required by Howdy Bots, the minimum age to join the team is 13 years old by Kickoff day (see schedule below).
+Partly due to the intense time commitment required by Howdy Bots, the minimum age to join the team is 13 years old by Kickoff Day (see schedule below).